-Dr. Enrico Maria Minnella completed his medical degree at the University of Milan, Italy, in 2011.
-He completed his residency in Anesthesia and Critical Care at the same Institution.
-From 2015 to 2016, he completed a research fellowship at the McGill University Health Center (MUHC), focusing his attention on the clinical impact of prehabilitation in cancer patients.
+Dr. Enrico Maria Minnella completed his medical degree and his residency in Anesthesia and Critical Care at the University of Milan, Italy.
+Following a research fellowship, he completed his doctoral studies at McGill University in 2019, with a focus on clinical impact of prehabilitation in patients suffereing from cancer.

-He is currently a medical coordinator for the prehabilitation unit at the Montreal General Hospital; and a PhD Candidate at McGill University.
+He is currently a clinical fellow in perioperative medicine at the Montreal General Hospital, and a medical coordinator for the Prehabilitation Unit.
 His main clinical and research interest is the impact of exercise and nutrition in cancer and critical patients.

 Rashami Awasthi, MSc, CSEP-CPT

 Rashami Awasthi, a certified personal trainer, completed her Master’s degree in Exercise Science: Clinical Exercise Physiology from Concordia University in 2015.
 She has been working with POP for the past seven years as a Kinesiologist and is also the Research Coordinator of the program.
 She is responsible for supervising a team of Kinesiology students.

 She has worked with a variety of different populations, such as asthma, cardiac, cancer, dialysis and hernia patients.
 Her main goal is to provide individualized exercise programs to help improve quality of life.